47Key/47key/README.md

 <br />

-**'🛠️ I'm a fullstack software engineer, looking to make an impact with the code I write.'**
+**🛠️ I'm a fullstack software engineer, looking to make an impact with the code I write.**
-**'🧠 I love to learn and I'm always curious'**
+**🧠 I love to learn and I'm always curious**
-**'💪 I am highly motivated & able to use critical thinking & problem solving skills to achieve my goals'**
+**💪 I am highly motivated & able to use critical thinking & problem solving skills to achieve my goals**

 I am looking to make an impact with the code I write, and the projects & career I am working on.
 All of my projects are built from scratch, starting with the planning & design stage, leading into the coding, testing, and deployment stages.
 I try to incorporate my own touch in each of the projects I work on.